 Whirlpool has spent many decades perfecting the production of reliable refrigerators.
 It has a reputation for being dependable and low-maintenance.
 The fridges are not fancy, but they are built to last and come in the four standard configurations—French door, side-by-side, bottom freezer, and top freezer.
 With more than 100 models to choose from, Whirlpool has something for any budget.

 One of Whirlpool’s strongest features is its consistent temperature control.
-This is achieved through four proprietary settings: TotalCoverage cooling to keep the temperature uniform throughout the entire fridge, Accu-Chill uses ice to cool water, you can get a cold glass of water even when it is 100 degrees outside, Adaptive Defrost to monitor the freezer, and only defrost when necessary, and FreezeShield Option that reduces temperature fluctuations from the automatic defrost cycle.
+This is achieved through four proprietary settings: TotalCoverage cooling to keep the temperature uniform throughout the entire fridge; Accu-Chill uses ice to cool water, so you can get a cold glass of water even when it is 100 degrees outside; Adaptive Defrost to monitor the freezer, and only defrost when necessary; and FreezeShield Option that reduces temperature fluctuations from the automatic defrost cycle.
 All of this adds up to a reliable interior environment for fresh and frozen food.
 And, this all comes in an energy-efficient package.

 In addition to their durable construction, many Whirlpool refrigerators offer ice makers, water dispensers, customizable shelving, and LED lighting.
 Those features, along with technology to keep your produce fresher for longer is why we included the Whirlpool WRB322DMBM (view at Whirlpool) among our best refrigerators.